 The triggers seem to be hormonal.
 Changes in the endocrine system lead to hormonal changes in the levels of progesterone (a hormone that maintains pregnancy and causes mammary enlargement) and prolactin, a hormone responsible for producing milk) that cause physical changes similar to those seen during a real pregnancy.
-False pregnancy in dogs takes place about a month or two after a heat cycle when the dog was not bred or was bred by a male who turned out being infertile.
+False pregnancy in dogs takes place about a month or two after a heat cycle when the dog was not bred or was bred by a male who turned out to be infertile.

 The exact dynamics are still misunderstood.
 However, it appears that after a heat cycle, the unaltered female dog's body produces the same hormones associated with pregnancy regardless if she's pregnant or not.
 Basically, after ovulation, the female dog will develop a functioning corpus luteum that produces high progesterone levels, regardless of the dog's pregnancy status.
 If the dog is pregnant, there will then be a sudden drop in her progesterone levels and an increase in her prolactin levels (so he starts producing milk) right when the pregnancy ends.
 If the dog is not pregnant, the hormones will have to wear out with time, usually within 4 to 6 weeks.

 From an evolutionary standpoint, you may wonder what's the purpose of a false pregnancy.
 There's a possible theory that may explain it if we look back at the dog's ancestors.
 When canines used to live in the wild in packs, females would come into heat at approximately the same time (mostly in the late winter so that pups were born in early spring giving them time to grow strong before another winter).
 To avoid squabbles and major disruptions, only the alpha female would mate with the alpha male (the alpha pair).
 For more on this read: David Mech's studies on wolves.
 This resulted in a litter of pups that were well taken care of by the rest of the females in the packs, courtesy of their strong mothering instincts kicking in due to their 'false pregnancy".